 Assert Leadership in Your Pack of Dogs

-Edited by Mian Sheilette Ong, Eng, Lynn, Anonymous and 3 others
+Edited by Mian Sheilette Ong, Eng, Lynn, Laurel Waddell and 2 others

 Having a pack of dogs is not a party.
 Only a few people succeed in such a demanding endeavor.
 Many people have dogs because they love dogs.
 A dog lover is different from a pack leader.
 Dog lovers live to give love and care to the dogs they have, and to any dog they meet.
 On the other hand, pack leaders earn the respect of the dogs that they have and any dog that they meet.
 It's okay to be a dog lover because you need to love dogs to understand them.
 If you understand them, you earn their trust.
 If you earn their trust, they look up to you as their pack leader.
 When you have a pack of dogs under your wing, you gain a more intimate form of camaraderie, loyalty, and love that cannot be broken.